LaureBrenot/msnoise_mutations/AVOsmart/readme.md

 This setup uses SQLite.
 It means that for each run of setup_for_avosmart.py, a "test" folder will be created associated with one database.
 The code compile_msnoise_B2.py inside the "test" folder will be specific to the associated database.\
 The output will be in the testx folder.
 The final result is in file "tt.csv".
 The intermediate results are in folders CC, STACKS, MWCS and DTT (WCT ... forthcoming).

-# OR DO IT MANUALLY
+# Or do it manually
 1) create new environment python 3.7.16
 2) activate the new environment
 3) conda install -c conda-forge flask-admin flask-wtf markdown folium pymysql logbook